-If you are a die hard fan of a particular television show, you may want to check the official network-run website for the show to see if it is offered streaming online.
-Major networks including CBS and TNT sometimes offer streaming videos of some of their most popular shows online, usually within a day or two of broadcast.
+If you are a die-hard fan of a particular television show, you may want to check the official network-run website for the show to see if it is offered to stream online.
+Major networks including CBS and TNT sometimes offer streaming videos of some of their most popular shows online, usually within a day or two of the broadcast.
 Sometimes networks may offer these through sites like Hulu while others may offer streaming video through their website only.

 Official Video Downloads

 Major broadcasters and movie studios offer various television shows and movies, both current and past, via official download sites like Amazon and iTunes.
 Prices can vary between different sites and quality.
 Some websites offer discounted season passes where you can buy the entire season of a online television show for a certain percentage off the individual download price.

 Internet-delivered video no longer means that you’re chained to the desktop computer or laptop.
 No matter what your technical comfort level, there is a device for you.
 There are a variety of Internet-enabled HDTVs on the market that allow you to access major streaming content providers like Netflix directly from the TV’s menu.

 Set top boxes like Roku, Apple TV, and Boxee allow you to watch various Internet video services with little more than a remote control.
 The Nintendo Wii, Microsoft Xbox 360 and the Sony Playstation 3 all allow you to watch streaming video and download video from various providers.
 Windows 7 can stream video from your computer to your Xbox 360.
 Feeling technically adventurous?
 You can build your own home theater PC (HTPC) from a variety of components for the ultimate custom-built Internet entertainment solution.

 When choosing a device to watch streaming video on your television, remember that not all Internet video devices will support all streaming video services.
 Be sure to check that whatever you choose supports the video services you anticipate using the most.